PriyanshuRj/AppBuilder/README.md

 This repository contains frontend for the Zenskar Front End Engineer Intern Task.
 Which is a Basic App Builder for genration of static application design including 4 elements - Input Box, Button, Table, Dropdown.

+The Hosted URL for the Task - https://zenskar-assignment-orcin.vercel.app/

 ## 🧑‍💻Tech

 - React.js